 Fast flyby reconnaissance spacecraft trajectory from Earth to 2024 PDC25, as seen in an ecliptic plane view (left) and as seen looking at the ecliptic plane edge-on (right).
 The spacecraft reaches the asteroid six and a half months after launch, flying past it at distance of 100 km and a relative speed of 8 km/s. |

 The data collected by the flyby mission improved the constraints on the physical properties of 2024 PDC25.
+Simulated images, meant to be representative of what we might expect to see from such a flyby, are available here.
 The asteroid is confirmed to be S-type, which implies a stony composition, between 145 to 155 m (460 to 520 ft) in spherical equivalent diameter, and with an elongated shape around twice as long as it is wide.
 For more information, see the Physical Properties briefing.
 A file with statistical realizations of the physical properties of 2024 PDC25 is available here.

 Combining the derived physical properties with the impact velocity of 13.8 km/s results in impact energies from 45 to 160 Mt, most likely from 60 to 105 Mt.